 For Sam it's all about Web3

-Web3 is the next phase of the internet, and will involve pervasive tokenization that provides people with direct ownership of assets, such as media content, and shared ownership and participation in the governance of the online services they choose to use.
+Web3 is the next phase of the internet, and will involve pervasive tokenization that provides people with direct ownership of assets, such as media content, and shared ownership and participation in the direct and exclusive control and governance of the online services they choose to use.
 An early manifestation of the Web3 trend can be seen in the worldwide NFT craze, which tokenizes simple digital assets.
 For many blockchain insiders, a crucial next step is for systems and services, such as social media and games, to be reimagined and fully rebuilt using decentralized technology.
-This will have more profound impact.
+This will have an even more profound impact.

 In the emerging model, online services, such as social media, will be placed under the full control of community governance systems, called DAOs (or, decentralized autonomous organizations), which in turn are controlled by those holding governance tokens (which make it possible to vote on proposals and updates).
 In the future, governance tokens will be disbursed as rewards, and enable users to become part owners of the services they use.